AlexProgrammerDE/Pimusic/README.md

 This Repository installs multiple music service repositorys to let you play music by Spotify Connect, Airplay and Bluetooth.

 I want to add Google Assistant, Alexa and Mopidy.

+So watch my project.

 I am not a good programmer so I cant help very much.